ffkato/docs/docs/source/docs/operating-system/process-thread.md

 **User-level threads** (green threads) are managed by the runtime, namely the user-level library

-* uninformed scheduling
-  * use procedure calls to create, switch between, synchronize threads
-  * faster to create, manipulate, synchronize
 * invisible to the OS
   * appears as one thread
   * cannot use multiprocessors and thus no parallelism
+  * use procedure calls to create, switch between, synchronize threads
+  * faster to create, manipulate, synchronize
   * runtime thread manager needs to communicate with the kernel
     * may ask OS for periodical interrupts
   * fate-sharing